Careers360 Logo

 It is given that the diameter of the hemisphere is equal to the edge length of the cube.

-The surface area of the cube =\ 6l^2
+The surface area of the cube =6l2

-And surface area of the hemisphere:
+And the surface area of the hemisphere:

-Area of base of the hemisphere:
+Area of the base of the hemisphere:

-Thus the area of solid is:
+Thus, the area of the solid is:

-Q6 A medicine capsule is in the shape of a cylinder with two hemispheres stuck to each of its ends (see Fig.).
-The length of the entire capsule is 14 mm and the diameter of the capsule is 5 mm.
+Q6.
+A medicine capsule is in the shape of a cylinder with two hemispheres stuck to each of its ends (see Fig.).
+The length of the entire capsule is 14 mm, and the diameter of the capsule is 5 mm.
 Find its surface area.

 1636091994484